ppy/osu-wiki/news/2026/2026-04-26-osutaiko-world-cup-2026-finals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/tcrkNSxnKLI" frameborder="0" allowfullscreen></iframe>
 </div>

-First new original (and also the No Mod 1 in the pool) is [dennoko-P - Super-Focused Limit Break](https://osu.ppy.sh/beatmapsets/2537890#taiko/5616129) mapped by ::\1Rise::{ user=5217107 }.
+First new original (and also the No Mod 1 in the pool) is [dennoko-P - Super-Focused Limit Break](https://osu.ppy.sh/beatmapsets/2537890#taiko/5616129) mapped by ::_Rise::{ user=5217107 }.
 A fast pace of 260 BPM, lots of rhythm changes and an energetic Vocaloid voice make this piece another great addition to the TWC 2026 osu! original lineup.
 And due to the intense nature of the song, players really need to be... *super-focused*.

 ---